JoyShaheb/nextjs-marvel-wiki/README.md

 * fix logo of navbar and update the options
 * ✅ fix light/ dark mode switch
 * display no data found UI
+* add caching feature from rtk query to save data fetching

 ## Future Features to Add